 The 1988 AGGS Sinningia Register lists the hybrid 'Betty Stoehr' as being from a selfing of S. eumorpha x S. speciosa, which would imply that the primary cross was fertile.
 I'm skeptical.

 One thing to note here is the distance between S. guttata and S. lindleyi.
 These species bear a distinct resemblance, particularly in the leaflike calyxes which surround the flowerbud.
 The nuclear DNA suggested that they were closely related, but the chloroplast DNA (inherited only in the seed-parent line) put them quite far apart, as indicated above.
 It will be interesting to see how this plays out in the future.

 The type species of Sinningia, Sinningia helleri, is most likely in this clade, given its similarity to Sinningia guttata.
-There is no way to be certain, unless the species is rediscovered.
+Unpublished work in Geneva apparently indicates that this is true.

 S. gigantifolia and S. cochlearis are closely related species.
 They have two notable features in common.
 First, they may have alternate leaves, instead of the opposite leaves found in all other sinningias.
 [Although I have to say that my plants of S. gigantifolia have mostly opposite leaves.]
 Second, when winter comes, their stems die back to a point one or two nodes above the previous year's die-back, so that the stems gradually extend.

 Vanhouttea fruticulosa is a tuberless subshrub.